astutespruce/sarp-connectivity/analysis/prep/network/README.md

 1. Run `download_nhd.py` to download NHD High Resolution Plus data for all applicable HUC4s that have dams.
 2. Run `download_nwi.py` to download National Wetlands Inventory data.
-3. Manually download state-level LIDAR waterbody datasets.
+3. Manually download and extract state-level LIDAR waterbody datasets.
 4. Run `extract_nhd.py` to extract flowlines, flowline joins, waterbodies, NHD barriers (points, lines, polygons) for each HUC2.
 5. Run `merge_marine.py` to merge all marine areas.
 6. Run any special pre-processing scripts in `special` (e.g. `find_loops.py`)
 7. Run `extract_nwi.py` to extract NWI waterbodies and altered rivers that intersect the above flowlines.
+8. Run `extract_lagos.py` to extract reservoirs from the LAGOS dataset.
-8. Run `merge_waterbodies.py` to merge NHD and NWI waterbodies (and others, depending on region) and `merge_wetlands` to merge NHD and NWI wetlands.
+9. Run `merge_waterbodies.py` to merge NHD and NWI waterbodies (and others, depending on region) and `merge_wetlands` to merge NHD and NWI wetlands.
-9. Run `prepare_flowlines_waterbodies.py` to preprocess flowlines and waterbodies into data structures ready for analysis.
+10. Run `prepare_flowlines_waterbodies.py` to preprocess flowlines and waterbodies into data structures ready for analysis.
-10. Run `find_nhd_dams.py` to intersect NHD dam-related features with flowlines and extract intersection points.
+11. Run `find_nhd_dams.py` to intersect NHD dam-related features with flowlines and extract intersection points.
-11. Run `prep_floodplain_stats.py` to extract pre-calculated statistics on natural landcover within floodplains for each flowline's catchment.
+12. Run `prep_floodplain_stats.py` to extract pre-calculated statistics on natural landcover within floodplains for each flowline's catchment.

 Now the underlying aquatic networks are ready for the network analysis.